Thailand, Cambodia clash despite ceasefire hopes

 A long-running border dispute erupted into combat this week with jets, tanks and ground troops battling in the rural border region, marked by a ridge of hills surrounded by wild jungle and agricultural land where locals farm rubber and rice.

-Thailand says seven of its soldiers and 13 civilians have been killed, while Cambodia has confirmed eight civilian and five military deaths.
+Thailand says seven of its soldiers and 13 civilians have been killed as of Sunday, while Cambodia has confirmed eight civilian and five military deaths.

 The conflict has forced more than 138,000 people to be evacuated from Thailand's border regions, and 80,000 have been driven from their homes in Cambodia.